modernmt/modernmt/INSTALL.md

 - sudo apt-get install jsvc
 - sudo apt-get install make

-## Current Limitations
+## HW Requirements

-- It only supports latin languages.
-- context and query need to be tokenized before input.
-- incremental training not implemented yet.
+Storage: 4 times the corpus size

+CPU: No minimum required.
+  More cores generally will give you a faster training and translation throughput.
+  More clock speed will generally give you a faster response time to the single translation request.

+Memory: >30GB needed to train 1B words model.

-### Support
+# Support
 You can report issues to davide.caroselli@translated.net

-# Optional Stuff (for Open Source Contributors)
+# Optional Stuff (for Private Open Source Contributors)

 ## Instructions to compile MMT: